felixmulder/felixmulder.github.io/writing/2022-03-12-Monorepos-done-right.md

 certain that the toy service can be built for the same commit in order to allow a deploy.

-For critical components, you may want to employ more rigour, it's up to you!
+For critical components, you may want to employ more rigor, it's up to you!

+It's important to have the distinction that not all services are deployable in all commits on the main branch.
+Imagine that a merge race causes services' deployability to go red, you wouldn't want that to stop any orthogonal change!

 ### Test flakiness
 In the previous section we sort of closed our eyes to having flaky tests in